Questions about the Land Bank

 View updated recent reports and presentations developed for the Memphis 3.0 Comprehensive Plan at this link.

 Green Print 2040

 A planning document that guides communities to grow in a way that balances the need for natural resource conservation with the needs for economic development and physical expansion.

-Need help with blighted properties in your neighborhood?
+Need assistance with blighted properties in your neighborhood?

-Let BAM help you point you in the right direction.
+Let BAM help to point you in the right direction.
 Take a moment to complete a form on our Neighborhood Blight Support page.
-Access page at the button below.
+Access the page by clicking the button below.